hgoetendia/wikijs/emacs/mysql.md

   (sql-connect connection))
 ```

-Open a windows and set `sql-mode` then `M-x mydatabaseconn` to load SQLi
+Open a window and set `sql-mode` then `M-x mydatabaseconn` to load SQLi

 # SQLi